 Compliance with ASOPs

-When determining a SR, the analysis shall conform to the ASOPs as promulgated from time to time by the ASB.
+When determining a DR or SR, the analysis shall conform to the ASOPs as promulgated from time to time by the ASB.

 Under these requirements, an actuary will make various determinations, verifications and certifications.
 The company shall provide the actuary with the necessary information sufficient to permit the actuary to fulfill the responsibilities set forth in these requirements and responsibilities arising from each applicable ASOP.